 Pick #2 Irwin Quick Grip C Clamp

 It should come as no surprise that Irwin tools has a great c clamp.
 Irwin has an extremely long track record of making great tools at affordable prices and their c clamp is no exception.
-Irwin’s 6 inch c clamp is extremely high quality and only about a dollar more than Tekton’s 6 inch clamp.
-The clamp is made of high quality steel and the swivel pad keeps wood and metal extremely secure when when working on a project.
+Irwin’s 6-inch c clamp is extremely high quality and only about a dollar more than Tekton’s 6-inch clamp.
+The clamp is made of high-quality steel and the swivel pad keeps wood and metal extremely secure when working on a project.

 Pick #3 Blue Collar 4 Piece Clamp Set